 There are different strategies for providing placeholders for images that have not downloaded yet.
 For example, there are JavaScript libraries you can use to show the lo-fi versions of full-size images, such as SQIP and LQIP Modern.
 As these tools generate super lightweight lo-fi images, they're worth considering if you want to provide more visually appealing placeholders for your images.

-However, as they still add some overhead to the page, let's see how you can add properly sized placeholders to your images using a simple CSS background color (see above for the HTML):
+However, as these libraries still introduce some performance overhead to the page, let's see how you can add properly sized placeholders to your images using a simple CSS background color (see above for the HTML):

 figure {